danielfaust/bt-scale/README.md

-The main problem with live measurements is that you need to know when to stand on the scale.
-If you stand on the scale while any other commands are being executed (like get the scale status, download stored measurements), then the scale aborts those commands and starts issuing weight measuring notifications.
-In that case, the command would need to get replayed, but this script doesn't handle this (apparently smartphone apps also don't handle this).
-So you either need to keep an eye on the script, which tells you when you can step on the scale, or watch the bottom left corner of the scale for your (up-to-)three-letter username to appear on the scale.
-It's hard to read on the scale.
-So it's best to leave live measurements deactivated and trigger the script right after the bubbles on the scale display have moved to the right, just when the summary shows up.
+*The main problem with live measurements is that you need to know when to stand on the scale.* If you stand on the scale while any other commands are being executed (like get the scale status, download stored measurements), then the scale aborts those commands and starts issuing weight measuring notifications.
+In that case, the command would need to get replayed, but this script doesn't handle this.
+So you either need to keep an eye on the script, which tells you when you can step on the scale, or watch the bottom left corner of the scale for your (up-to-)three-letter user name to appear on the scale.
+It's hard to read that on the unlit scale.
+So it's best to leave live measurements deactivated and trigger the script right after the bubbles on the scale display have moved to the right, just when the summary shows up (or with a `cronjob` at night).
 During this entire time, while the summary shows, the script can connect without problems to the scale and download the fresh measurement.